Improving Transferability for Domain Adaptive Detection Transformers: The Proposed Method

 \subsection{Optimal Transport Based Alignment}

 The features produced by decoder are directly utilized for predicting the location and category, which are critical for the detection performance.
-Although aligning the CNN backbone features can remedy the domain shift.
-But, the decoder is inevitably biased towards the source domain.
-Importantly, the features of decoder carry location information that is critical for the final detections, while adversarial training might distort the intrinsic distribution characteristics \cite{bsp}.
+Unfortunately, the decoder is inevitably biased towards the source domain.
+Importantly, adversarial alignment across domains might impair the intra-class variance \cite{bsp}, resulting in weak representation ability for the location information.

-Hence, to reduce the domain shift and simultaneously preserve the location information, we resort to Wasserstein Distance, a metric derived from optimal transport theory, calculating the minimal cost of transporting a distribution to another.
+To reduce the domain shift and simultaneously preserve the location information, we resort to Wasserstein Distance, a metric derived from optimal transport theory, calculating the minimal cost of transporting a distribution to another.
 Wasserstein Distance seeks an optimal transport plan and leverages it to measure the cost.
 Formally, if we denote two random variables $z_1, z_2 \in \mathbb{R}^d$, a set of all joint distributions $\gamma (z_1,z_2)$ as $\varGamma (\mu,\nu )$. $\gamma (z_1,z_2)$ indicates that how much ``mass'' is transported from $z_1$ to $z_2$ for converting distribution $\mu$ to $\nu$.
 The Wasserstein Distance can be formulated as: where $c(\cdot,\cdot)$ is the cost function, such as Squared Euclidean distance.

 However, it's non-trivial to estimate the optimal transport plan $\gamma^{*}$ in the high-dimensional space, i.e., the feature space.
 To overcome this, sliced Wasserstein Distance (SWD) is utilized \cite{Wasserstein} for approximating the Wasserstein Distance, which solves optimal transport problems in the one-dimensional space via projecting the features to it.
 In specific, we sample $K$\footnote{We set $K=256$.} projection vectors from a unit sphere $\mathbb{S}=\{\theta \in \mathbb{R}^d| \| \theta\|=1 \}$, where $d$ is the dimension of decoder features.
 Then, these projection vectors will be exploited to project the decoder features to one-dimensional space.
 Let $f_{dec}=\{f_{dec}^1, f_{dec}^2, ..., f_{dec}^N\}$ denote the decoder features, the SWD of source and target domains is defined as: where $sort(\cdot)$ is the sorting function that ranks the elements from small to big values, $f_{dec}^{s(i)}, f_{dec}^{t(i)}$ are the $i^{th}$ decoder feature from source and target domains.
 The projection vector $\theta_k$ maps the decoder features into one-dimensional space, i.e., $\theta^{\top}_k f_{dec}^{s(i)}, \theta^{\top}_k f_{dec}^{t(i)} \in \mathbb{R}^1$.
 Hence, we in fact solve the one-dimensional optimal transport problems by optimizing Eq. \eqref{eq:ota}, which have closed-form solutions.
 Consequently, the domain gap on decoder features will be effectively reduced and the retention for location information is achieved.
 As validated in \ref{mislocation}, OTA facilitates the detector to generate highly accurate bounding boxes.